 Risks to Consider When Feeding Oranges to Guinea Pigs

 - Urinary problems – The orange contains quite a lot of calcium.
-Every fully grown guinea pig will not benefit from calcium.
+Fully grown guinea pigs will not benefit from calcium.
 Those mineral deposits create bladder and kidney stones, pain during urination and bloody urine too.

 - Bad digestion – Also, orange has sugars too.
 It contains beneficial nutrients like vitamin C, but precaution is needed because of the sugar.
 Sugar can cause painful digestion or bowel problems like a loose stool.